In 2010 I was in my mid 40’s, at the height of my career as an Executive Manager in a major bank.

 12 months after my left leg broke, my right femur was also showing signs of disease on MRI with bone marrow involvement, so a rod had to be inserted from hip to knee (as was done with my left femur) to prevent an imminent break.
 We didn’t need a repeat medical emergency like we had with my left femur break in 2014.

 I am constantly dealing with multiple foot fractures and none of my broken bones in my legs or feet will fully heal.
 My bone pain is excruciating on a daily basis.
 My left femur, which snapped completely in two, is still broken nearly 7 years later and has been diagnosed as a non-union break.
-I have been permanently on two crutches or a walker since the femur broke and also use a mobility scooter.
+I have been permanently on two crutches or a walker since the femur broke and now also require a mobility scooter and power wheelchair outside of my home.

 My Left Femur Break – 6th October 2014